naga-k/low_level_nn/readme.md

 - **Eigen**: This project uses the Eigen library for linear algebra operations.
 Download Eigen from [Eigen's official website](http://eigen.tuxfamily.org/index.php?title=Main_Page) and extract it to a known location on your system.

+- **gnuplot**: This project utilizes gnuplot for generating plots and visualizing data.
+Ensure you have gnuplot installed on your system.
+You can check if gnuplot is installed by running `gnuplot --version` in your terminal.
+If you need to install gnuplot, visit [gnuplot's official page](http://www.gnuplot.info/) for installation instructions.

 ## Setting up in Visual Studio Code

 The repository includes Visual Studio Code configuration files to simplify the build and debug process: